BurucaJamuel-FS/Sign_In_Practice/README.md

 - now i will create a way for users to sign in and out of their account
 ---
 - i have added the abiility to create a user and added a way for the system to check the users password

+---
+## REASON FOR APP
+1. Here i am trying to make a sign in app. users are going to be able to sign in to the app and see their profile.